 Research examines the impact of mental stress on health and disease.
 Projects are concerned with understanding how individual differences in physiological (e.g., blood pressure, heart rate) reactions to mental stress impact health.
 Projects also examine how stress impacts the neurobiology of nocturnal sleep and whether sleep can buffer the negative impact of stress and improve health.

 Sequences defined by recurrences occur throughout mathematics.
-A famous example is the Fibonacci sequence: 1,1,2,3,5,8... in which each term is the sum of the previous two terms.
+A famous example is the Fibonacci sequence: 1,1,2,3,5,8,13... in which each term from the third onwards is the sum of the previous two terms.
 This sequence of integers is increasing, and the terms do not repeat (it is not periodic).
-Sequences defined by similar recurrences over finite algebraic structures (such as a finite field or the integers mod n) are periodic and we will investigate the possible periods in these and other settings.
+On the other hand, if you only consider the oddness (write "1") and evenness (write "0") of the integers in this sequence, then you get a sequence of period 3: 1,1,0,1,1,0,1,...
+This periodicity can be explained and generalized using modular arithmetic.
+We will investigate the periods of sequences defined by recurrences in this and other settings.

-This species ranges from South Carolina to Pennsylvania and likely consists of several closely related but distinct species.
-We will use DNA sequence analysis to determine how many species are present, and the geographic range of each.
-Students will participate in field work and lab work (DNA extraction, PCR, sequencing).
+We are studying a species complex which ranges from South Carolina to Pennsylvania, and includes more than one undescribed species.
+We use DNA sequence data to measure genetic differences within and among populations to help define species groups.
+Students will participate in field work and lab work (DNA extraction, PCR, sequencing, DNA sequence analysis).

 An example of a Sierpinski number is 78557; this is a really cool number because 78557*2^n + 1 is composite for all positive integers n.
 Riesel numbers have a similar property.
 The Finch-Smith research group searches for infinite classes of Sierpinski or Riesel numbers in other sequences of numbers.

 - Erin Gray - Chemistry and Biochemistry (One or two students needed) (DOES participate in the early STEM process)